Grunny/zap-cli/README.rst

                           or the value of the environment variable ZAP_URL.
       --api-key TEXT      The API key for using the ZAP API if required.
 Defaults to the value of the environment variable ZAP_API_KEY.
-      --log-path TEXT     Path to a directory where to write the ZAP output logfile.
-Defaults to the value of --zap-path.
+      --log-path TEXT     Path to the directory in which to save the ZAP output log file.
+Defaults to the value of the environment variable ZAP_LOG_PATH and uses the value of --zap-path if it is not set.
       --help              Show this message and exit.

     Commands: